-The Social Climber’s Bible teaches readers, in a fun and entertaining satire, how to advance one’s life by making the right connections with the rich and famous.
+The Social Climber’s Bible teaches readers, in a fun and entertaining satire, how to engage in social climbing.
+In other words, how to shamelessly advance one’s life by making the right connections with the rich and famous.

 About the Authors: Dirk Wittenborn and Jazz Johnson collaborated to write “The Social Climber’s Bible”.
 They are careful not to share too much information about their own lives and experienced, but they sound like they know a thing or two about jet-setting.

 The authors say that as long as you keep thinking that social climbing is something “bad”, you’re never going to improve your life.

 You need to reprogram yourself.

 Social climbing means “pursuing friendships with those of higher social status”.

 But the concept that others are somewhat “superior” to you is offensive.
 Instead, the authors say, you are at least the same.
 Or even better.

 “Networking” is nothing but a more civil and polite way of defining what, in practice, is social climbing.

 - Empowering thought: you’re a special person who could be more special if you just had more special friends